-Project Nursery’s flagship monitor (PNM4W01, $259.99) features a 5″ screen on the parent unit plus something unique: a 1.5″ “mini monitor” that can be worn in the wrist or a lanyard with eight hours of battery life.
+Project Nursery’s flagship monitor (PNM4W01, Out of stock) features a 5″ screen on the parent unit plus something unique: a 1.5″ “mini monitor” that can be worn in the wrist or a lanyard with eight hours of battery life.

 This monitor’s key features include point-tilt-zoom, two-way intercom, lullabies that can be triggered remotely and the ability to record video/snap photos to a SD card.
 You can add up to four additional cameras (about $100 each) that can be monitored in a “quad view” mode on the parent unit.

 While the above monitors are closed systems (non-streaming), Project Nursery does have a Wi-Fi streaming model, cleverly called the Project Nursery Wi-Fi Baby Monitor $99.99.
 This model does have PTZ (point, tilt, zoom), two-way intercom and both Android and iPhone apps.

 So what really makes Project Nursery monitors different from others on the market like our top pick the Infant Optics DXR-8?
 We sat down with a rep from Project Nursery’s video monitor supplier, VOXX at a recent trade show, who explained ease of use is the brand’s key feature—the user interface with its colorized icons and simple navigation scroll wheel are a stand out.
 Project Nursery boasts its “best in class” night vision and first-in-the-market mini monitor.